 Find Your Club

-An Auburn Club is for all Auburn alumni and friends.
-The Auburn Alumni Association is dependent upon members making contributions to provide the necessary financial support to help carry on the services and programs required for an effective Auburn Club Program.
-According to Section 5 of the Policy for Auburn Clubs included in the by-laws of the Auburn Alumni Association, active membership in an Auburn Club shall be limited to the active members of the Auburn Alumni Association.
-All club officers must be active members of the National Alumni Association, but the by-laws of any club provide that worthy and loyal friends who are not alumni may become associate members of the local club.
-All clubs should promote this effort, since Auburn has tremendous non-alumni support from people across the state, region, and nation.
+Auburn Clubs and Auburn Alumni Affiliates are for all Auburn alumni and friends.
+The Auburn Alumni Association is dependent upon contributing members to provide the necessary financial support to help carry on the services and programs required for an effective Auburn Club Program.
+Auburn Alumni Association bylaws state that members of an Auburn Club must be members of the Auburn Alumni Association.
+All club officers should be contributing members (Annual or Life Members) of the Auburn Alumni Association.

 Most Outstanding Communication

 First place – Greater Nashville Auburn Club